keylime/keylime/docs/design/security.rst

 any extensions or integrations, and the configuration of the system by the user.

 As such, contributors to the Keylime project and users of Keylime alike need to consider the resulting *chain of trust* when these units are composed together.
-To show this, a possible deployment is given in the below figure:
+To demonstrate this concept, a possible deployment is given in the below figure:

 .. figure:: ../assets/trust-chain-diagram.svg
   :width: 721